 5. Limit the Number of Candidates

 With so many job-seekers out there, it’s not unusual to get an overwhelming response to every job ad you post.
 Many recruiters have come to expect dozens or even hundreds of applications.
-This can quickly get overwhelming and can cause them to waste time and resources sifting through a seemingly endless supply of applicants.
+This can quickly get overwhelming and can cause them to waste time and resources sifting through a seemingly endless supply of applicants, increasing cost-per-hire.
 With this in mind; it’s important to limit your energy and focus on only the most qualified applicants.
 Make it clear to your team that you want them to “think lean” and just interview three or four candidates per position.

 6. Try Video Interviewing